Redocly/redocly-cli/docs/commands/preview-docs.md

 redocly preview-docs -port 8888 openapi/openapi.yaml
 ```

-Both commands will start the preview on port `8888`, so you can access the docs at `http://localhost:8888`
+Both commands start the preview on port `8888`, so you can access the docs at `http://localhost:8888`

 ### Custom host for preview